 When you’re trying on—and wearing—a new bra, make sure it fits well on the loosest hook.
 That way, you can adjust to tighter hooks over time as the fabric naturally stretches.

-- Lift each breast and settle it into the cup while using your other hand to pull the wire towards you.
+- Lift each breast (swoop) and position it comfortably in the cup while using your other hand to pull the wire toward you.
 A scoop, then a swoop, and you'll be better supported.

 Sayonara, slipping straps.
 Make sure you’re tightening your shoulder straps every other month so they stay snugly in place—and so do you.